bbc/wraith/README.md

 On Windows before running the rake command you will need to make a small edit to the wraith.rb file.
 Locate lines 60 and 70 and switch the commenting as described.

-## Real devices and browsers

-If you want to run Wraith against Android and iOS browsers, as well as Firefox/Chrome, you can with WebDriver.
-By setting the device name to the correct driver, e.g Firefox, then running the WebDriver task, you have the option to see images from real browsers.
-This works well on real devices, so will enable realistic testing instead of headless.
-There is a short getting started guide [here](https://github.com/BBC-News/wraith/blob/master/webdriver.md).
-In order to use WebDriver, you must use the WebDriver task

-      rake webdriver

 ## Output